Possible womxn 8/12 Vanessa – Has Endometriosis

 When Vanessa was working one day at her new hair school up in Seattle, she had gotten her period and her body went into this short of shock.

 “I started slurring my words when I thought I was talking completely normal like we are now.
-My stomach started to get these sharp pains, then a migraine set in.
-I couldn’t feel temperatures of water and nobody knew what was going on with me.” – V
+My stomach started to get these sharp pains, then this migraine set in.
+I couldn’t feel the temperature of water and nobody knew what was going on with me.” – Vanessa

 She went to the ER and you’re not even going to begin to fathom what happened next.
-At first they thought she was experiencing a heart attack which they then told her that she might have a pulmonary embolism due to said heart attack, and to ‘get her family here because she might bleed out and die.’
+At first they thought she was experiencing a heart attack which they informed her that she might have a pulmonary embolism due to said heart attack, and to ‘get her family here because she might bleed out and die.’
 Then they came back 20 minutes later after Vanessa had already alerted her friends and family or her possible imminent death, that she just had a lung nodule.
 13 hours later in the ER, they released her basically with a see yah, don’t know what’s wrong with you.
-We think it’s just your period.
-The next morning the Seattle Cancer Care Alliance contacted her telling her that her doctor thinks she might have lung cancer and her email inbox was now being flooded with ‘how to live with caner’ type emails.
+We think it’s just your period… The next morning the Seattle Cancer Care Alliance contacted her telling her that her doctor thinks she might have lung cancer and her email inbox was now being flooded with ‘how to live with cancer’ letters.
 She then confirmed with her doctor again that it was just a lung nodule and not lung cancer.

-She said to herself she was done going the ER countless times just to be told you have periods, or to actually be told that you might die and/or have cancer which none of it was true.
+She said to herself she was done going to the ER countless times just to be told she is having bad periods, or to actually be told that she might die and/or have cancer which none of that was true.
 It was now time for her to start figuring stuff out on her own.
-She got WA Apple Healthcare which she is so thankful for and finally got a primary care physician to try to help her out.
+She got WA Apple Health Care which she is so thankful for and finally got a primary care physician to try to help her out.
 She was excited to see her physician and she recommended Vanessa take a pelvic cat scan, something the ER never had her do.
-Upon looking over the cat scan, keep in mind, this is weeks after her emotional rollercoaster of false news, that she now, get this, had ovarian cancer.
+Upon looking over the cat scan, keep in mind, this is weeks after her emotional rollercoaster of false news, she now, get this, had ovarian cancer.
 Vanessa jumped on her next move which was to now find a gynecologist which she had to wait over a month to see.
 Finally Vanessa was, yet again, confirmed to not have cancer of any type, but to have endometriosis.

 She told Vanessa, “plenty of womxn have it, even I do!”
-Vanessa thought she had finally met her goddess, her savior, someone who had finally diagnosed her after 15 years of confusion and someone who she could finally trust.
-March 2015 Vanessa was scheduled for laparoscopic surgery to help clear out her endo and figure out what the mass in her pelvic area was.
+Vanessa thought she had finally met her goddess, her savior, someone who had finally diagnosed her after 15 years of confusion and physical pain.
+In March 2015 Vanessa was scheduled for laparoscopic surgery to help clear out her endometriosis and figure out what the mass in her pelvic area was.
 The mass that her doctor thought was ovarian cancer turned out to be an endometrioma which took over her entire ovary that she unfortunately ended up losing during surgery.
 Along with that, there was endometrial tissue all throughout her pelvis, on top of her uterus and on her ovaries.
 Thinking she might finally have some relief of pain after having the surgery, she unfortunately did not.

-“After all of that, I was still in a lot of pain from my endometriosis, everyday.” – V
+“After all of that, I was still in a lot of pain from my endometriosis, everyday.” – Vanessa

 Her doctor then recommended her to take an injection called Lupron.
-“Lupron is basically medicine for all womxn who have endometriosis, this should help.” -her doctor.
+“Lupron is basically medicine for all womxn who have endometriosis, this should help” her doctor would say.
 Lupron, described by Vanessa, is an injection that sends you into false menopause to chemically stop your body from having periods.
 She wanted to have Vanessa on Lupron for about six months.
 Vanessa did three months.
 Why three?
-You guessed it, Vanessa kept having periods, bad ones.
+You guessed it, Vanessa kept having periods, really bad ones.
 Not only was she still having insanely painful and heavy periods, she also gained a lot of weight over the course of a couple months, almost 100 pounds due to being on Lupron.

 My doctor thought I needed to go to a pain management clinic to try and help with this because she thought it was all in my head.
-She would say “Vanessa, you just have endometriosis, you have a chronic illness, the pain will be there, this is just your life.” ” -V To have a doctor tell you this is just what it will be like, get used to this, it’s a hard pill to swallow.
-When you’re going through so much pain and someone who is supposed to have the answers and is supposed to help you tells you all things are hopeless, just deal with it.
+She would say “Vanessa, you just have endometriosis, you have a chronic illness, the pain will be there, this is just your life.”
+To have a doctor tell you this is just what it will be like, get used to it, has to be a hard pill to swallow.
 I can’t imagine how earth shattering that would be.
 To know that something is very wrong in your body but to have no one really believe you, especially a doctor, I really can’t imagine.

 On an average day Vanessa is never quite sure what it will look like.
-She describes her day to day like a rollercoaster.
-“I can be on top of the world and then I’ll take a shower and it’ll hit me like a sack of bricks and I cannot move.” – V
+She describes her day to day to be like a rollercoaster ride.
+“I can be on top of the world and then I’ll take a shower and it’ll hit me like a sack of bricks and I cannot move.” – Vanessa

-On a bad day Vanessa has to wake up two hours before she should normally wake up to get ready for the day and deal with the insane amount of nausea she has.
+On a bad day Vanessa has to wake up two hours before she normally does to get ready for the day and deal with the insane amount of nausea she has.
 She will either wake up nauseous from her crohn’s or in pain from her endo.
-Her abdomen and pelvis are basically on fire all the time and when she is on her period, as you can image, she feels much worse.
+Her abdomen and pelvis are basically on fire all the time and when she is on her period, as you can imagine, she feels much worse.

-“Imagine if you had a gallon of water in your uterus and you were just walking around with it all day.” – V
+“Imagine if you had a gallon of water in your uterus and you were just walking around with it all day.” – Vanessa

 Due to both endometriosis and crohn’s disease, both tend to make a person bloat.
 Vanessa is constantly struggling with the physical rise and fall of her belly.
-I once saw on her instagram stories, as she so awesomely educates other on endometriosis and what it’s like for her every day, that she went out for the day in a pair of jeans and by the end of the day, the zipper wouldn’t even fit over her belly.
+I once saw on her instagram stories, as she so awesomely documents her journey with endometriosis and what it’s like for her every day, that she went out for the day in a pair of jeans and by the end of the day, the zipper wouldn’t even fit over her belly.
 Can you imagine?
-Not wondering if your pants will fit you like they did that morning?
+Not wondering if your pants will fit you like they did that morning and not because of food?
 I know we have all experienced food babies and loosening up your pants does seem to relieve that food baby, but to have your body just not fit at all like it did that morning is wild!

 The amount of chronic pain Vanessa continues to go through is astonishing.
 Between her pelvic pain, stomach pain and migraines, it’s as if she is always experiencing some level of discomfort in her body at all times.

-“Sometimes I don’t even know how I do it but I’ll power through and work, like I’ve worked with a migraine on a period, in a crohn’s flair where everything is just like, ‘AHHHHH’ “- V
+“Sometimes I don’t even know how I do it but I’ll power through and work.
+I’ve worked with a migraine on a period, in a crohn’s flare where everything is just like, ‘AHHHHH’ “- Vanessa

-I asked Vanessa about having children and to see if it was possible.
-If there is one thing I have heard about endometriosis, since before Vanessa, it is that becoming pregnant is really hard or nearly impossible for womxn who have endometriosis.
+I asked Vanessa about having children and if it’s possible for her to conceive.
+If there is one thing I have heard about endometriosis, before knowing Vanessa, is that becoming pregnant is really hard or nearly impossible for womxn who have endometriosis.

 “I so desperately want to be a mother one day… *tears up* I’m trying not to cry.
 Ever since I was a kid that’s always the one thing I have wanted and I finally have the partner that could give me all my hopes and dreams and make it happen, but now my body has to play catch up.
 I feel like I was waiting for my life to catch up and happen and now I have to wait for my body to catch up to life.” – V

 “I haven’t had very many helpful doctors up until recently so I can imagine others have experienced my same journey.
-I would recommend being a part of endo support groups, having good friends and even seeing a therapist, because medical trauma is real.” – V
+I would recommend being a part of an endo support group, having good friends and even seeing a therapist, because medical trauma is real.” – Vanessa

-“It wasn’t until I discovered Tess Holiday and #effyourbeautystandards that I started to truly love myself and rediscover myself in my new body.”- V
+“It wasn’t until I discovered Tess Holiday and #effyourbeautystandards that I started to truly love myself and rediscover myself in my new body.”- Vanessa

 Talking about bodies and coming to love them can also come with its set of new challenges.
 Vanessa is proud of her body and all that she has been through and all that her body continues to go through.
 She mentioned how much she loves and adores her father, but how he always drops comments asking about her weight loss journey.
-He means well, she says, sometimes it does look like Vanessa’s weight is up and down because it is completely due to her endo, but hearing the comment of how’s is going can sometimes sting when you’re not trying to lose weight at all because YOU’RE actually happy with your appearance.
+He means well, she says, sometimes it does look like Vanessa’s weight is up and then down, only due to her endo, but hearing the comments of, “how is the journey coming along?”
+Can sometimes sting when you’re not trying to lose weight at all because YOU’RE actually happy with your appearance.
 And we go back to #effyourbeautystandards.
 Being thin shouldn’t reward compliments of how “good” you look.
-You always look damn good at whatever size and comments in general about peoples body and weight needs to just become obsolete already.
+You always look damn good at whatever size and comments towards human bodies and weight needs to just become obsolete already.

 I’m over it and I know you are too.